 Meetings of the Board may be called by the Company's Chairman or any Deputy Chairman, Executive Director or two directors by notice setting forth the matters to be discussed at the meeting, to be sent at least five days (or in cases of urgency, at least one day) before the date of the meeting.
 The minimum quorum required for Board meetings is a majority of the Company's directors in office.
 Board meetings are chaired by the Company's Chairman or, if the Chairman is absent or otherwise unable to act, by any Deputy Chairman, the Company's Executive Director or any other person appointed by the Board.
 Resolutions are adopted by a majority vote of the directors present at the meeting.

-In 2019, a total of eight meetings of the full Board were called, of which two were held physically and six by phone.
-In addition, the audit and risk committee convened by phone two times, the compensation and nomination committee convened two times, of which one physically and one by phone and the R&D committee convened six times of which two times physically, and four times by phone.
-While the physical meetings of the full board are mostly called on a quarterly basis and usually take a business day, the phone meetings are called upon requirement and usually take between one and two hours.
+In 2020, a total of 7 meetings of the full Board were called.
+All of them, due to the Covid-19 pandemic, were held by phone/videoconference.
+In addition, both the audit and risk committee and the compensation and nomination committee convened by phone/videoconference two times.
+The R&D committee convened by phone/videoconference 5 times.
+Generally, the physical meetings of the full board are mostly called on a quarterly basis and usually take a business day while the phone meetings are called upon requirement and usually take between one and two hours.
+In 2020, because of the difficulties in organizing international travels and the issues related to physical meetings, the Company decided to skip physical Board meetings and instead had extended videoconference meetings.
 The committee meetings usually take between half an hour and two hours.
 The committees have a predetermined annual agenda to ensure that important reviews take place at the appropriate time throughout the year.
 The Board undergoes a periodic self-review to ensure continued effectiveness.

-Members of senior management attend all Board meetings and, as described below, those committee meetings in which a senior manager acts as main contact, to report on areas of the business within their responsibility, to present proposals for decision and to participate, if requested by the Board, to the discussion prior to a vote being taken by the Board.
+Members of senior management attend all Board meetings and, as described below, those committee meetings in which a senior manager acts as main contact to report on areas of the business within their responsibility, to present proposals for decision and to participate, if requested by the Board, to the discussion prior to a vote being taken by the Board.

-In 2019, external advisors were participating during one meeting of the Board: the topics discussed refer to regulatory issues, fund raising and partnering.
+In 2020, external advisors were participating during one meeting of the Board: the topics discussed refer to the new Data Protection Laws and the yearly report by the Data Protection Officer.